Exams and assessment

 Students may not normally progress from one level to the next of a programme of study unless they have satisfactorily completed the previous level.

-Taught Postgraduate and Graduate programmes are not normally subject to progression requirements as they are completed at a single stage.
-In those cases where a progression requirement has been approved for a programme the progression rule is stated in the programme specification.
-Greater detail is provided in the policies below.
+Taught postgraduate and graduate programmes are not normally subject to progression requirements as they are completed at a single stage.
+In cases where a progression requirement has been approved for a programme, the progression rule is stated in the programme specification.
+More detail is provided in the policies below.

 Key information relating to the following areas is detailed in the policies below:

 - Progression to Level 7 on an Integrated Master's Degree

 - Conditional progression

 - Recommendations to repeat or restart a programme